The Patriot Post® · Demo/MSM Rhetoric and the Attempted Murder of Republicans

 According to Rep. Jeff Duncan (R-SC), he spoke with the man later identified as the assailant, just prior to the attack: “A guy approaches me when I’m right there at [my] car and says, ‘Excuse me, sir, who’s practicing today, Democrats or Republicans?’
 I said, ‘This is a Republican team,’ and he said ‘K, thanks.’”
 In the assessment of Rep. Mike Walker (R-NC), the assailant was “there to kill as many Republican members as possible.”
 My friend and district Rep. Chuck Fleischmann, who was also on the field, concurred.

 After almost six minutes, two Capitol Police officers, David Bailey and Crystal Griner, who were assigned to the security detail for Rep. Scalise, were able to get into position and fatally shoot the assailant.
-Both officers were among the wounded.
 Had Rep. Scalise not been there, the security detail would not have been there, and this assault would have ended with many congressional fatalities.
 Rep. Brad Wenstrup (R-OH), an Army Reserve combat physician who served in Iraq, provided immediate assistance to Rep. Scalise in the aftermath of the assault.
 “I’m glad I was there,” said Wenstrup, “but it’s a sad day in America, that’s for sure.”

 The assailant was identified as James Hodgkinson of Illinois.
 He was an unhinged leftist — like a growing number of that ilk.
 His social media cover page features a photo of Sen. Bernie Sanders, and Hodgkinson was a campaign worker for Sanders and one of Barack Obama’s “99%"ers.
 His profile touts the "virtues” of Democratic Socialism.